-- Judges will hear the following matters remotely by WebEx: - 21-Day Emergency Guardians Filed by email (attorneys and self-represented filers) or filed in person. - 90-Day Health-Care Guardians Filed by email (attorneys and self-represented filers) or filed in person. - Petitions for General Proceedings (Guardianship and Conservatorship petitions) - Filed by email (attorneys and self-represented filers), by mail (self-represented filers), or in person. - Other Intervention matters which the individual judge determines are appropriate to be heard remotely by WebEx. - Other Probate matters, including Estate cases, which the individual judge determines are appropriate to be heard remotely by WebEx. - To facilitate remote hearings and new case filings, the Probate Division encourages all parties to provide contact information on all filings including any telephone numbers and email addresses where parties can be reached. - The Probate Self-Help Center (ProbateSelfHelpCenter@dcsc.gov) is operating on a remote basis to provide information and assistance in filing intervention proceedings and small estate filings. - Triennial reviews of guardianship appointments are suspended.
+- Judges will hear the following matters remotely by WebEx: - 21-Day Emergency Guardians Filed by email (attorneys and self-represented filers) or filed in person. - 90-Day Health-Care Guardians Filed by email (attorneys and self-represented filers) or filed in person. - Petitions for General Proceedings (Guardianship and Conservatorship petitions) - Filed by email (attorneys and selfrepresented filers), by mail (self-represented filers), or in person. - Other Intervention matters which the individual judge determines are appropriate to be heard remotely by WebEx.

+- Other Probate matters, including Estate cases, which the individual judge determines are appropriate to be heard remotely by WebEx. - To facilitate remote hearings, new case filings and receipt of court Orders and division notices, the Probate Division encourages all parties to provide contact information on all filings including any telephone numbers and email addresses where parties can be reached. - Triennial reviews of guardianship appointments will resume January 2, 2022.